Close

 Challenge 1: Invitation Letter Difficulties

-Many Indian entrepreneurs struggle to obtain proper invitation letters, especially for initial market exploration trips without established Vietnamese partners.
+Many UAE-based entrepreneurs struggle to obtain proper invitation letters, especially for initial market exploration trips without established Vietnamese partners.

 Solution: Work with Vietnam-based business consulting firms or chambers of commerce who provide invitation services.
-The Vietnam-India Chamber of Commerce (VICC) specifically assists Indian business travelers.
+The Vietnam-India Chamber of Commerce (VICC) specifically assists business travelers from the region.
 Alternatively, trade exhibition organizers provide invitation letters for registered participants.
+For professional assistance, reputable visa agencies can connect you with authorized sponsors.

 Strategic Tips for Business Travelers: Maximizing Your Vietnam Experience